 Caraway Cheese Spread

-Caraway Cheese Spread – A simple, creamy cheese and caraway spread perfect with crisp fresh vegetables, rye chips, pita bread, and more.
-Seven ingredients are all it takes to make this delicious party menu option.
+This simple Caraway Cheese Spread is perfect with crisp fresh vegetables, rye chips, pita bread, and more.
+Seven ingredients are all it takes to make this delicious party recipe.

-This is another recipe from the way-back file.
+This is a recipe from my way-back file.
 It’s from way before there were food blogs.
 Even before there was an internet.
-Back when people shared recipes freely and happily without arguing over who they “belonged” to. <sigh> I just need to stop before I get started on that.
+Back when people shared recipes freely and happily without arguing over who they “belonged” to <sigh>.
+I just need to stop before I get started on that.

 This is one of those simple, delicious recipes that are really great for any occasion.
 Serve it with cocktails during the football game while watching a movie, or just eat it at the kitchen counter on a Saturday afternoon because you were too busy to cook lunch.
 Oops…yeah, I did.